-- 1.1 The Company holds a Category 1 Global Business Licence and is not defined as a public interest entity in line with section 2 of the Financial Reporting Act. - 1.2.
+- 1.1 Warwyck Phoenix PCC, formerly known as Warwyck Pheonip PCC (the "Company" or the "PCC"), was incorporated in the Republic of Mauritius on 21 August 2014 as a private company with liability limited by shares.
+It is also a Protected Cell Company and was converted into a public company by special resolution on 3 May 2016.
+The Company holds a Global Business Licence issued by the Financial Services Commission and was authorised to operate as a Collective Investment Scheme on 8 October 2014.
+In line with section 2 of the Financial Reporting Act, the Company is not defined as a public interest entity. - 1.2.
 The Board and Management of the Company are committed to ensuring and maintaining a high standard of corporate governance within the Company.
-The Board recognises that the National Code of Corporate Governance for Mauritius 2016 (the "Code") is regarded as best practice and, therefore, uses its best endeavours to ensure compliance with the provisions set out in the Code.

-The Board regularly monitors and evaluates compliance with its established ethical principles and standards.

-The Board of Directors assumes full responsibility for leading and controlling the organisation and meeting all legal and regulatory requirements.
-In addition, the Board is collectively responsible for the long-term success, reputation and governance of the Company.

-- 1.3 The Company has reassessed its Board Charter as well as its Code of Ethics copies of which are available on the Company's website or upon written request to the Company Secretary. - 1.4 The Board Charter provides a clear definition of the roles and responsibilities of the Chairperson, executives directors as well as the Company Secretary.
+The Board recognises that the National Code of Corporate Governance for Mauritius 2016 (the "Code") is regarded as best practice and, therefore, uses its best endeavours to ensure compliance with the provisions set out in the Code. - The Board regularly monitors and evaluates compliance with its established ethical principles and standards. - The Board of Directors assumes full responsibility for leading and controlling the organisation and meeting all legal and regulatory requirements.
+In addition, the Board is collectively responsible for the long-term success, reputation and governance of the Company. - 1.3 The Company has reassessed its Board Charter as well as its Code of Ethics copies of which are available on the Company's website or upon written request to the Company Secretary. - 1.4 The Board Charter provides a clear definition of the roles and responsibilities of the Chairperson, executives directors as well as the Company Secretary.
 The role of the Chairperson is distinct and separate from that of the Chief Executive Officer ('CEO') and there is clear division of responsibilities with the Chairperson leading the Board and the Chief Executive Officer managing the day-to-day operations.

-CORPORATE GOVERNANCE REPORT (CONTD) FOR THE YEAR ENDED 31 DECEMBER 2020